GISMentors/isprs-summer-school-2016/lesson1/grass-gis.rst

 editing.
 The plugin also allows launching GRASS tools (modules) directly from QGIS user interface.

-.. note:: We highly recommend QGIS 2.14 or higher (this version of
+.. note:: We highly recommend QGIS version 2.14 or higher (this
-          QGIS is the first which comes with GRASS 7).
+          version of QGIS is the first which comes with GRASS 7 included).

 .. figure:: images/qgis-grass.png
+   :class: middle

    QGIS GRASS plugin in action.